Help & Advice

 How to take care of your new mattress

 To help prevent damaging your mattress and invalidating your guarantee, it is strongly advised the mattress is never bent or folded for access or transport purposes.
-Try not to let the kids use it as a trampoline, avoid using it as a step ladder to reach something high up and sitting for prolonged periods on the edges of your mattress.
+Try not to let the kids use it as a trampoline, avoid using it as a step ladder to reach something high up.

-Due to the production and nature of the mattresses we sell we allow a tolerance of plus or minus 1” (2.5cm) on all mattresses on all dimensions.
+Due to the production and nature of our mattresses we sell, please expect a tolerance of upto plus or minus 1” (2.5cm) on all the mattress dimensions we quote.

 Mattress covers and protectors are ideal to help keep your mattress clean and healthy.
-We advise you to get a washable cover we advise using a mattress protector to help keep your mattress clean and healthy.
+We advise you to use washable covers or mattress protectors to help keep your mattress clean and healthy.

 We advise you start by lightly hoovering your mattress.
 This helps remove surface fluff, dust, and dirt and also prevents all of these from penetrating deeper into the mattress.
 We recommend you lay the mattress flat on the floor if possible, using a tarp or something so it's not in direct contact with the floor.